wheaney/XRLinuxDriver/README.md

 #### Steam

 1. Open your game's controller configuration in Steam
-2. Open the layouts view
+2. Open the Layouts view
 3. Choose a keyboard/mouse template (e.g. "Keyboard (WASD) and Mouse").
 Be sure to edit the configuration and set "Gyro Behavior" to "As Mouse" for any games where you want to use gyro.

 #### Non-Steam